egarbarino/safari_gke_2/faq/README.md

 # FAQ

 ## I don't like using the Google Cloud Shell.
-Can I use my favourite OS and shell?
+Can I use my favorite OS and shell?

 Yes.
 There's nothing special about the Google Cloud Shell; it is just, for all intents and purposes, a Linux VM.
 It is just convenient for the course because it can be used directly on a web browser and comes with the likes of Python and TMUX preinstalled.
 Here below, I provide a general workflow for setting up the same environment: